henrysky/astroNN/docs/source/tools_gaia.rst

 ``absmag_to_fakemag(absmag)``  takes absolute magnitude to fakemag

 ``fakemag_to_pc(fakemag, mag)``  takes fakemag and apparent magnitude to parsec, output is an numpy array with corresponding astropy Quantity

+``fakemag_to_pc(fakemag, mag, fakemag_err)``  takes fakemag and fakemag standard error and apparent magnitude to parsec and propagated parsec standard error, outputs are numpy arrays with corresponding astropy Quantity

 All of these functions can be imported by